Norbert515/flutter_villains/README.md

       ),
 ```
 That's it.
 No `TickerProvider`s, no `AnimationController`s, no boilerplate, no worries.
 Remember the StaggeredAnimation tutorial?
-Because this is using [SequenceAnimation](https://github.com/Norbert515/flutter_sequence_animation) internally there is no need to specify durations as portions of a time-frame.
+This is using [SequenceAnimation](https://github.com/Norbert515/flutter_sequence_animation) internally and there is therefore no need to specify durations as portions of a time-frame.
 It just works.

 ### Flexible
 The animation you'd like to use is not premade?
 Make it yourself with a few lines of code!